 Finnish and Hungarian vocabulary is quite different (we'll see examples of this), but there are many interesting similarities between the grammatical structures of these two languages.
 For instance:

-The romance languages (French, Italian, Spanish etc..) share many similarities because they all originate from Latin.
+Romance languages (French, Italian, Spanish, etc..) share many similarities because they all originate from Latin.
 They started to diverge from Latin at the fall of the Roman empire about 1500 years ago.

 In contrast, Finnish and Hungarian diverged from their common ancestor language (the Proto-Uralic language) over 4000 years ago.
-This is why Hungarian is much less similar to Finnish, then French is to Italian.
+This is why Hungarian is much less similar to Finnish than French is to Italian.

 Hungarian and Finnish are on two separate branches of the Uralic language tree.
 Hungarian is on the “Ugric” branch, while Finnish is on the “Finnic” branch (together with Estonian).